charlesglucas/ofbm_tools/README.md

 % cluster the self-similarity exponents [nbcluster,cluster] = successiveTestClustering(estT.decsortHocpw);
 ```
-The parameters `alpha` of OFBM_estimBC_BS_test is the significance level of the multiple hypothesis test.
+The parameters `alpha` of OFBM_estimBC_BS_test is the False Discovery Rate of the multiple hypothesis test.

 Another clustering method is available: